Alexander Suvorov: Legacy

-During World War II, the Soviet Union revived the memory of many pre-1917 heroes in order to raise patriotism.
+During World War II, the Soviet Union revived the memory of many pre-1917 Russian heroes to raise patriotism.
 Suvorov was the Tsarist military figure most often referred to by Joseph Stalin, who also received (but did not personally use) the rank of Generalissimo that Suvorov had previously held.
-The Order of Suvorov was established by the Presidium of the Supreme Soviet on 29 July 1942 and is awarded to senior army personnel for exceptional leadership in combat operations against superior enemy forces.
+The Order of Suvorov was established by the Presidium of the Supreme Soviet on 29 July 1942, and it is still awarded to senior army personnel for exceptional leadership in combat operations against superior enemy forces.

-The town of Suvorovo in Varna Province, Bulgaria, was named after Suvorov, as was the Russian ship which discovered Suwarrow Island in the Pacific in 1814.
+The town of Suvorovo in Varna Province, Bulgaria, was named after Suvorov during the communist period, as was the Russian ship which discovered Suwarrow Island in the Pacific in 1814.

 Various currency notes of the Transnistrian ruble depict Suvorov.

-There is a Square in Tiraspol, Transnistria named after Suvorov, and another in Saint Petersburg.
+There is a Suvorov Square in Tiraspol, Transnistria, named after Alexander Vasilyevich, and another in Saint Petersburg.

 His prowess, military wisdom, and daring remain in high regard.
+Another of his many utterances are well known in the Russian military:

+"Achieve victory not by numbers, but by knowing how."

+"The bullet is a mad thing; only the bayonet knows what it is about."

-Another of his many utterances, "Achieve victory not by numbers, but by knowing how" and "Train hard, fight easy.
-Train easy and you will have hard fighting" are well known in the Russian military.
+"Train hard, fight easy.
+Train easy and you will have hard fighting."

 "Train hard, fight easy" became a Russian proverb.

-A bust of the Generalissimo is prominently displayed in the office of the Russian Minister of Defense.
+Alexander Petrushevsky in third volume of his work Generalissimo Prince Suvorov quoted a small song of Russian soldiers about Alexander Suvorov, Pyotr Rumyantsev, and Grigory Potemkin:

+Count Rumyantsev-generalLost a lot of strength.Thief Potemkin-generalWas never in his own regiment,He neglected all his strength:Some of it he drank, some of it he squandered,Some of it he lost at cards.And Suvorov-generalProved his strength,He loaded a small cannon,He took the king prisoner.

 In Russia, there are 12 secondary-level military schools called Suvorov Military School that were established during the USSR.
 There is also a military school in Minsk named after Suvorov.

+In Soviet times, the 1941 film Suvorov was made (released in the US as General Suvorov).